 10. Once finished, you should have a thick layer of froth on the top.

 11. It’s time to chill the tea.
-Leave it in the freezer for at least 2 hours.
-Preferably, you can make this the night before and in the morning the tea will be chilled from being in the freezer overnight.
+If you are short on time, you can leave it in the freezer for at least 2 hours.
+Preferably, you can refrigerate this the night before and in the morning the tea will be chilled overnight.

 12. Once you take it out of the freezer, you shouldn’t notice too much of a separation between fats.
 That’s because we spent the time to blend them before chilling it.

 13. Get your blender out and add your ice to it.
 I use a Ninja Blender, which cuts through everything I give it.